 Personal expenses allowance

 This is an amount disregarded from your income.
-It's meant to allow you to keep money to spend as you want on items like stationary, toiletries, small presents for friends and relatives, and other minor items.
+It's meant to allow you to keep money to spend as you want on items like stationery, toiletries, small presents for friends and relatives, and other minor items.

 You shouldn't be asked to contribute towards the cost of your care from your personal expenses allowance.